The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 The Impact of Teething Molars on Sleep Patterns

 Sleep disruption ranks high among challenges faced by parents during this stage.
-Babies may wake frequently due to gum soreness making it hard to stay comfortable lying down.
+Babies may wake more often due to gum soreness making it hard to stay comfortable lying down.

 Establishing consistent bedtime routines provides reassurance amid discomfort.
 Using extra cuddles or gentle rocking can calm fussy infants trying to fall asleep despite pain.